m-ibrahim-khalil/m-ibrahim-khalil.github.io/_pages/exp.md

 *   Gained hands-on experience in **machine learning model development** and **optimization**.
 *   Enhanced programming skills and understanding of the latest technologies in the field of **machine learning** and **data engineering**.

----

-# Research Experience

-### Research Assistant – Machine Learning in HealthCare
-**University of Dhaka**
-📅 *March 2023 – Present*

-*   Working on the development of predictive models for healthcare diagnosis using **machine learning** techniques.
-*   Collaborating with healthcare professionals to design solutions that assist in **early disease detection** based on patient data.
-*   Published research on the application of **neural networks** for medical image analysis, improving diagnostic accuracy.

-### Researcher – Autonomous Systems and AI
-**University of Dhaka**
-📅 *September 2022 – February 2023*

-*   Led research efforts on improving **autonomous navigation systems** using **computer vision** and **LiDAR** technologies.
-*   Developed algorithms for real-time obstacle detection and environment mapping for self-driving cars.
-*   Presented findings at **national conferences** on autonomous vehicle technology.

----

 # Teaching Experience